-As Shenanchie O'Toole, she writes for Food Fare.
-She is author and editor of twelve cookbooks, along with various food articles and more than forty titles in the Food Fare Culinary Collection.
+Using the pseudonym Shenanchie O'Toole, she also writes for the cooking/recipe website Food Fare.
+She is author of a dozen cookbooks, along with more than forty titles in the Food Fare Culinary Collection.
+For more, visit https://deborahotoole.com/FoodFare/